 The key responsibilities of a Class Rep include:

-• Listening to feedback from classmates about teaching, learning, and course-related matters.
+Listen to classmates' concerns about teaching, learning, and course-related matters.

-• Raising issues or suggestions at Staff–Student Consultative Committee (SSCC) meetings.
+Raise issues and suggestions at Staff–Student Consultative Committee meetings.

-• Working collaboratively with staff to find solutions and improve the course experience.
+Work with staff to find solutions and improve the course experience for everyone.

-• Reporting back to classmates on the outcomes of discussions and any actions taken.
+Keep classmates informed on the outcomes of discussions and any actions taken.

 Class Reps play a vital part in strengthening the relationship between students and staff, helping to ensure that every student has a voice in shaping their education.